Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Axially compressed Euler-Bernoulli beam model of the tibia

-This expression yields several insights.
+For brevity, and since the linearization is done around $P=0$, we replace $\Delta P$ with $P$ in the main text.
+Equation~\eqref{eq:delta omega dimensionful} yields several insights.
 First, the higher the peak frequency $\omega^*$ at zero load, the smaller the change in peak frequency.
 This is because at higher frequencies, the impedance of the axially compressed beam approaches that of the zero-load beam.
-Second, the ratio $a_0/|a''_0|$ in equation~\eqref{eq:delta omega} quantifies the sharpness of the spectral peak at zero load.
-This ratio is governed only by the tapping force $\mathcal{F}(\omega)$, and is independent of the beam's material properties.
-The sharper the zero load peak, the smaller the ratio and thus smaller the change in peak frequency.
+Second, the ratio $a_0/|a''_0|$ (same as $\gamma$ in equation~\eqref{eq:main result linear}) quantifies the sharpness of the spectral peak at zero load.
+This ratio is governed only by the tapping force $\mathcal{F}(\omega)$ and is independent of the beam's material properties.
+The sharper the zero-load peak, the smaller the ratio and thus smaller the change in peak frequency.
 In the limit of a zero-load peak that approaches a delta-function, changes in the impedance would only scale the height of the peak and not shift the peak.
-As long as the resulting spectral peaks can be measured experimentally, equation~\eqref{eq:delta omega} can be used to estimate the compression force on the bone.